-Take a Monday night cooking class that culminates in a four-course dinner at Café Capriccio.
+Take a Monday-night cooking class that culminates in a four-course dinner at Café Capriccio.
 Their Italian cuisine has delighted guests for over 30 years.
 Register online.

-For a luxe vacation within your vacation, rejuvenate at the exquisite Spa Mirbeau day resort, a brand-new creation by the acclaimed Mirbeau Inn & Spa of the Finger Lakes.
+For a luxe vacation within your vacation, rejuvenate at the exquisite Spa Mirbeau day resort, a creation by the acclaimed Mirbeau Inn & Spa of the Finger Lakes.
 Le Bistro serves inspired global cuisine.

 Unwind amid nature’s tranquil beauty at Five Rivers Environmental Education Center in Delmar.
-Just a few miles from downtown Albany, the preserve has a visitor center with kid-friendly exhibits, bird-watching windows and guided activities like summertime star walks, snowshoeing and maple syrup programs.
-The visitor center, picnic area and several trails are wheelchair accessible.
+Just a few miles from downtown Albany, the preserve has a visitor center with kid-friendly exhibits, bird-watching windows and guided activities like summertime star walks, snowshoeing, and maple syrup programs.
+The visitor center, picnic area, and several trails are wheelchair-accessible.

 The splendid State Capitol is a must-see on an Albany visit.
 You’ll spot the elegant castle-like structure at the northern edge of Empire State Plaza.

 Browse the diverse collections of the New York State Museum at the Plaza’s southern end.
-One of many large-scale exhibits, Votes for Women celebrates the centennial of women’s suffrage and depicts the struggle for equal rights, from the 1848 Seneca Falls Convention through 1917 when the women of New York State won the right to vote.
+One of many large-scale exhibits, Votes for Women, celebrates the centennial of women’s suffrage and depicts the struggle for equal rights, from the 1848 Seneca Falls Convention through 1917 when the women of New York State won the right to vote.

 For a fun evening, set off on a dinner or moonlight dancing cruise with Dutch Apple Cruises, sailing the Hudson mid-April through October.

 Prefer an outdoor adventure?
-Get a bird’s-eye view of an old-growth forest at Mountain Ridge Adventure’s treetop challenge course and zipline park in nearby Glenville.
+Get a bird’s-eye view of an old-growth forest at Mountain Ridge Adventure’s treetop challenge course and zip line park in nearby Glenville.

 Albany's Alive at Five concerts rock Thursday nights all summer at Jennings Landing amphitheater in Corning Riverfront Park.
 National acts perform and local vendors sell food and drinks, from ice-cold beer to hot BBQ.
 Bonus: free admission.

-Catch a performance—concert, comedy, theater or dance—year-round at The Egg, a unique landmark balanced above the Empire State Plaza.
+Catch a performance—concert, comedy, theater or dance—year-round at the Egg, a unique landmark balanced above the Empire State Plaza.